 Answer:

-Excess of animal protein and salt in diet.
+Excess of animal protein and salt in the diet.

 Lack of exercise in routine.